Zeyyla/apify-compare/my-actor/README.md

 # Apify Actor Comparison Tool

-Compare and test multiple Apify Actors automatically using AI-powered input generation.
-This Actor searches the Apify Store for relevant actors based on your query, intelligently generates valid input JSON for each actor using an LLM, and runs them to compare their performance and results.
+Discover, evaluate, and test Apify Actors automatically.
+This tool combines intelligent actor scouting (LLM-powered evaluation) with automated execution to find and validate the best actors for your use case.

-## What does Apify Actor Comparison Tool do?
+## What does it do?

-This Actor helps you discover and compare different Apify Actors that can solve your specific use case.
-Instead of manually testing multiple actors, this tool:
+This Actor helps you find and test Apify Actors for your specific needs:

-- **Searches the Apify Store** - Finds up to 3 relevant actors based on your search query
+- **Smart search** - Extracts keywords from your query and searches the Apify Store
-- **Generates valid input** - Uses AI to automatically create valid input JSON for each actor based on their input schema
+- **Evaluates candidates** - Crawls actor pages and scores them on 7 criteria using LLM (intent match, documentation, pricing, reliability, maintenance, community trust, input complexity)
-- **Runs and compares** - Executes each actor and collects performance metrics
+- **Ranks by score** - Selects the top N actors based on weighted evaluation scores
-- **Handles errors intelligently** - Retries with improved input when runs fail (up to 5 attempts per actor)
+- **Runs top actors** - Generates valid input and executes each actor with retry logic
-- **Provides detailed results** - Returns comprehensive comparison data including success rates, run durations, and sample outputs
+- **Combined results** - Returns evaluation scores alongside actual run results and output samples

 This is particularly useful when you need to:
 - Find the best actor for a specific scraping or automation task